 Bluetooth adapters are also useful to include in your computer toolkit.
 Bluetooth has a shorter range than wireless adapters, but are used for testing/troubleshooting wireless headsets, gaming controllers and keyboards.

-As you have seen there are lots of different cables and components you could have as part of your computer toolkit.
+As you have seen there are many cables and components you could have as part of your computer toolkit.

-At some stage you will end up with more cables and components that you actually need.
+At some stage, you will end up with more cables and components than you actually need.
 Try and keep on top of it as cables get tangled, and components can get damaged.
 This makes your task more difficult to do.
-Over time some items will also become redundant.
+Over time, some items will also become redundant.